lamini-ai/lamini-ai.github.io/docs/auth.md

 ## Comparison of authentication methods

 Authentication methods can be a real head-scratcher, especially if you're new to the game.
 But fear not, my fellow memers!
-Llama has got you covered with three different authentication methods: config file, Python API, and Authorization HTTP header.
+Lamini has got you covered with three different authentication methods: config file, Python API, and Authorization HTTP header.

 ### Config file